MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 Onboarding Microsoft Sentinel requires selecting a Log Analytics workspace.
 The following are considerations for setting up Log Analytics for Microsoft Sentinel:

-- Create a *Security* resource group for governance purposes, which allows for isolation of Microsoft Sentinel resources and role-based access to the collection.
+- Create a *Security* resource group for governance purposes, which allows you to isolate Microsoft Sentinel resources and role-based access to the collection.
 For more information, see [Design a Log Analytics workspace architecture](/azure/azure-monitor/logs/workspace-design).

 - Create a Log Analytics workspace in the *Security* resource group and onboard Microsoft Sentinel into it.
 This automatically gives you [31 days of data ingestion up to 10 Gb a day](/azure/sentinel/billing?tabs=commitment-tier#free-trial) free as part of a free trial.

 - Set your Log Analytics Workspace supporting Microsoft Sentinel to [90 day retention](/azure/sentinel/billing?tabs=commitment-tier#data-retention-and-archived-logs-costs) at a minimum.

-Once you onboard Microsoft Sentinel to a Log Analytics workspace, you get 90 days of data retention at no additional cost.
+Once you onboard Microsoft Sentinel to a Log Analytics workspace, you get 90 days of data retention at no additional cost, and ensure a 90-day rollover of log data.
 You'll incur costs for the total amount of data in the workspace after 90 days.
-Setting it to 90 days ensures a 90-day rollover of log data.
 You might consider retaining log data for longer based on governmental requirements.
 For more information, see [Create Log Analytics workspaces](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal) and [Quickstart: Onboard in Microsoft Sentinel](/azure/sentinel/quickstart-onboard).

 ### Zero Trust with Microsoft Sentinel